Waste management in Egypt: Governmental initiatives

 There have been some initiatives from the Egyptian government towards improving waste management in the country.
 For instance, in 2013 did the Ministry of Environment launch a national campaign, which focused on improving how garbage is collected, transported and recycled.
 Another example is, in Cairo in 2012 where they started a projected, which involved monitoring the waste management by using IT.
 Initiatives have also been made to include the citizens of Egypt regarding how they consume, refuse, recycle etc. This means increasing awareness in the public through for instance education and media.
 A concrete example of this is the latest National Environmental Action Plan (NEAP) of Egypt, which includes investment packages regarding waste management that was proposed to the private sector.
 One of these packages proposed consumers in higher-income areas to bring waste such as plastics and tins to supermarket chains in order to get a coupon to be used in the stores.
 Then the staff would sort the brought waste for it to be sold and removed from the store.
 In late 2018, the Egyptian government launched the App Dawar in Cairo's districts of Maadi and Torra.
 It encourages users to photograph piles of trash on the streets of Cairo, and to upload them in the app.
 Dawar will track the location via GPS and send a cleaning team.

+PLASTEX 2024: Aiming to support sustainable companies and addressing the challenges concerning recycling e-waste, PLASTEX 2024 has introduced a new Plastics Recycling Zone providing an opportunity to new entrepreneurs and established companies to share and discuss their recycling methods and technologies.